openedx/edx-platform/openedx/core/djangoapps/course_apps/docs/decisions/001-course-apps.rst

 attributes, and methods on this class.

-We can then discover the installed apps using the existing tooling for plugins using a subclas of PluginManager designed for this purpose.
+We can then discover the installed apps using the existing tooling for plugins using a subclass of PluginManager designed for this purpose.
 Here is an example for [Course Tabs](https://github.com/edx/edx-platform/blob/636b2ca4c5add531cfce755fdb8965599acd79e0/openedx/core/lib/course_tabs.py#L13-L47)

 It might not always make sense for an app installed in this way to be automatically show up for use on all courses.
 So each app will expose a method to check if it should be available for a particular course.
-For all new apps this should be done via a CourseWaffleFlag.

 Once an app has been marked as available for a course, it will show up in the API, where the next step is to mark it as enabled.